Kaumualiʻi Highway Improvements, Anonui Street TO Maluhia Road

 Improving Corridor Travel

-The transportation needs assessment area extends from the original corridor plan by completing the highway widening from Anonui Street to Maluhia Road, a length of approximately 5 miles.
+The transportation needs assessment area extends from the original corridor plan by completing the highway improvements from Anonui Street to Maluhia Road, a length of approximately 5 miles.
 See the map below.

 The Project is proposed to: